-Step 1: Run pgAdmin in a Docker Container π’
+Step 1: Deploy pgAdmin Docker Container π’

 docker run -d -p 5050:80 \

--e '[email protected]' \
+-e 'PGADMIN_DEFAULT_EMAIL=your-email@example.com' \

 -e 'PGADMIN_DEFAULT_PASSWORD=YourSecurePassword123' \